Skip to main content

 Order of Imports

-1. Import STUDS styles first
+1. Import the design system styles first

 2. Import Tailwind styles second